YuZhang0809/v0-contextual-vocab-app/docs/ARCHITECTURE.md

 }
 ```

-## 4. Database Architecture (v3 Context-Level SRS)
+## 4. Database Architecture (v5 Tags Support)

-We use a JSONB-heavy approach to allow a single word ("run") to have multiple contexts ("run a business" vs "run fast"), each with its own memory progress.
+We use a JSONB-heavy approach to allow a single word ("run") to have multiple contexts ("run a business" vs "run fast"), each with its own memory progress and tags.

 ### Table: `word_cards`